Practical Nursing Specialist MOS 68C

 They will then receive 52 weeks of Advanced Individual Training at Fort Sam Houston in Texas.

-At the end of training the soldiers must pass the Texas Board of Nursing National Clinical Licensure Examination.
+At the end of training, the soldiers must pass the Texas Board of Nursing National Clinical Licensure Examination.

-After the examination the soldier will be a Licensed Practical Nurse.
+After the examination, the soldier will be a Licensed Practical Nurse.

 Skills that are helpful in this MOS:

-• Effective Communication
+• Effective communication

 • Ability to perform under stress

-• Detail Oriented
+• Detail oriented

-• Compassion and care to others
+• Compassion and care for others

-• Interest in working with chemistry, biology, algebra and general science
+• Interest in working with chemistry, biology, algebra, and general science

 Related ArticleAir Force Diagnostic Imaging (4R0X1): Career Details